oipwg/oip-ddx-light/README.md

 ### Important!!
+YOU MUST SET A PRIVATE KEY IN THE CONFIG (WIF) OR EXPERIENCE A FATAL SERVER ERROR

-You need to set the url of the OIPdaemon the web app will target in the `config.json` at the root of the project.
+You can optionally set the url of the OIPdaemon the web app will target in the `config.json` at the root of the project.

 The daemon must be oip5 compatible otherwise it will throw errors or you will not receive any records